Nepal Travel and Country Information

 Nepal has long exerted a pull on the Western imagination from the early days of independence and the hippie trail to the more modern ideal of being able to travel and explore beyond the beaten path.
 Dramatic landscapes, crisp air, an unbeaten variety of culture and tradition all make for an unforgettable experience!
 Nepal offers it all and an endless number of surprises.
 The people of Nepal, with their warm welcoming attitude are just another surprise and hopefully another fantastic memory of your trip.

-In the realm of adventure tourism in Nepal, the country has a lot more than just mountain climbing and trekking to offer, with some world class white water rafting, canyoning, paragliding, mountain flights, kayaking, and mountain biking, bungee jumping, canyon swinging or for the nature lover in you, a chance to see a tiger or the rare one horned rhinoceros or for the romantic dreamers out there, if the country of Nepal isn’t enough, why not try and find the Yeti?
+In the realm of adventure tourism in Nepal, the country has a lot more than just mountain climbing and trekking to offer, with some world class white water rafting, canyoning, mountain flights, kayaking, mountain biking, and canyon swinging, or for the nature lover in you, a chance to see a tiger or the rare one-horned rhinoceros.
+For the romantic dreamers out there, if the country of Nepal isn’t enough, why not try and find the Yeti?
 The diverse scenery and terrain offer tremendous opportunities for adventure activities!

 Our Trips to Nepal